 The Fund was established in 2015 to honor the memory of Elizabeth Ewing Purves (1932-2015).
 Elizabeth, whose family has owned property in this region for several years, was passionate about the need to conserve extraordinary natural landscapes.
 She understood the urgency to protect valuable water resources, wildlife habitat, and the unique character of this region which is threatened by ever-increasing development pressures.

 The Sandwich Land Conservation Fund was established in 2017 to provide financial support to help ensure continuing land conservation in the Town of Sandwich by LRCT and other land conservation organizations.
-The Fund is intended to be used to provide a portion of the purchase price for land and conservation easements in Sandwich being acquired by LRCT or another organization, subject to the criteria set forth below.
+The Fund is intended to be used to provide a portion of the purchase price for land and conservation easements in Sandwich being acquired by LRCT or another organization.

 The Fund was established in 2017 by donors who have lived in Sandwich for many years, have long been committed to conservation of the Town’s extraordinary natural heritage and resources, and have extensive experience with the land conservation efforts of the Lakes Region Conservation Trust and other organizations.
 The donors hope that the Fund will encourage and inspire others to contribute to local land conservation projects and to the Fund itself so that its capacity may be increased and its duration extended.